mmccanse/accounting-ai/README.md

  - **OpenAI's text-embedding-ada-002**: To create source content embeddings
  - **FAISS**: To store vectors and index them for fast retrieval

+## **Lease Assistant:**
-**2. Lease Assistant:** A chat assistant trained on lease accounting guidance under ASC 842.
+Chat assistant trained on lease accounting guidance under ASC 842.

    **Potential use cases:**
    - Users ask technical accounting questions and receive responses grounded in the guidance with references of where to look for more information.
    - Would it replace the technical accounting team?
 No.
    - Should it be relied upon to make major accounting decisions?
 No.
    - Not uncommon for accounting team members to need information about a particular accounting topic, but the technical accounting team doesn't have capacity to support.
-It can require substantial time and effort to find the correct guidance, and find the right topic in the guidance.
+It can require substantial time and effort to find the correct guidance, and find the right topic within the guidance.
 But, a chat assistant like this could give general information, and provide references, saving people time and effort.
    - This concept could be specialized for many different scenarios: internal company policies, internal accounting memos and procedures, user guides for new implementations and software.
 It can allow employees to self-serve for basic questions without having to navigate complicated SharePoint repositories.

 **3. Lease guidance:**
    - These are the source docs the lease assistant is referencing.
 Currently the page number references the assistant provides are not 100% accurate.
-But that's definitely fixable, and something I'm working on.
+But that's fixable, the information is in the vector store metadata.
+Am working on finetuning this feature.